rook/rook/README.md

 ## Licensing

-Rook is under the Apache 2.0 license.
+Rook and Etcd are under the Apache 2.0 license.
+Ceph is mostly under the LGPL 2.0 license.
+Some portions of the code are under different licenses.
+The appropriate license information can be found in the headers of the source files.